Taos, New Mexico: Bent Street

 Located just north of the Taos Plaza, this street was the location of Governor Charles Bent's home.

-Governor Bent was scalped and killed by Pueblo warriors during the Taos Revolt on January 19, 1847.
+Bent was scalped and killed by Pueblo warriors during the Taos Revolt on January 19, 1847.
 During the Taos Revolt, Bent's horses were set free from their stable.

-Artists homes and studios
+Artists' homes and studios

 Present

-The Helene Wurlitzer Foundation is a non-profit organization based in Taos that provides free residency to eleven artists, with each year divided into three residency sessions of three months apiece.
+The Helene Wurlitzer Foundation is a non-profit organization based in Taos that provides free residency to eleven artists, with each year divided into three residency sessions of three months apiece at Casa Encantado.

-Former principal trombone of the Munich Philharmonic Orchestra and seasonal Taos resident, Abbie Conant, runs a studio three blocks from the plaza.
+Abbie Conant, former principal trombonist of the Munich Philharmonic Orchestra and seasonal Taos resident, runs a studio three blocks from the plaza.
 In addition to the studio having capacity to seat 60, there is also a two bedroom living space.
 In addition to her and her husband's own performances, the studio has hosted poetry readings, presentations and performance from local Taoseñas and fellows from the Wurlitzer Foundation.

 Historic

 Many of the historic sites are homes and studios of artists, including the Mabel Dodge Luhan House, Eanger Irving Couse House and Studio—Joseph Henry Sharp Studios, the Nicolai Fechin House, the Leon Gaspard House, and the Ernest Martin Hennings House.

-Doc Martin's restaurant in the historic Taos Inn was previously the office of Thomas "Doc" Martin while other parts of the inn served as his home and the birthplace of the Taos Society of Artists.
+Doc Martin's restaurant in the historic Taos Inn was previously the office of Thomas "Doc" Martin, while other parts of the inn served as his home and the birthplace of the Taos Society of Artists.
 On Ledoux street, just south of the Taos Plaza, is the Ernest L. Blumenschein House and Harwood House.

 Other historic sites

 The center of the Taos Downtown Historic District is the Taos Plaza.
 Just west of that is the Our Lady of Guadalupe Church.
 North of the Taos Plaza is the Governor Charles Bent House and the Taos Inn.
-Further north in Taos The Bernard Beimer House.
+Further north in Taos is the Bernard Beimer House.
 On the southwestern edge of the Taos Historic district is La Loma Plaza Historic District.
 East of the plaza on Kit Carson Road is the Kit Carson House.

 North of Taos is the Turley Mill and Distillery Site and the Rio Grande Gorge Bridge.
 Just outside Taos in Ranchitos is the Martinez Hacienda, the home turned museum of the late Padre Antonio José Martínez.
 South of Taos is the Ranchos de Taos Plaza with the San Francisco de Asis Mission Church.

 About 20 mi northwest is the D. H. Lawrence Ranch (originally known as the Kiowa Ranch and now owned by the University of New Mexico), the home of the English novelist in the 1920s.
 It is believed that his ashes are buried there at the D. H. Lawrence Memorial.